Cider Musings

 Regenerative Farming

 Regenerative agriculture or farming is a movement that started small in the 1980s.
 However it is becoming a buzz word nowadays.
 It sounds positive: however there’s no universal definition.
 In general, the regenerative movement seeks to build more resilient farm ecosystems from the soil upward.
 ‘Regenerative’ farmers tend to use soil-conserving and soil-building practices such as minimising tillage, cover cropping, keeping the soil covered and increasing biodiversity in pastures and crops.
 This is a conservation and rehabilitation approach to food and farming systems.
 It focuses on topsoil regeneration, increasing increasing biodiversity in the soil and the whole ecosystem including the water cycle.
 These practices can help to increase farm health.
 However because there is no definitive definition it can lead to greenwashing.
-In NZ there have been lobbying by Fonterra, our largest agricultural company which, as some commentators would say has stretched the vague definition of to the limit whilst trying to control the narrative.
-In particular Fonterra's definition (or careful lack of it) does not address the application of fertilisers, nutrient run off and the larger ecosystem of land and water.
+In NZ there have been lobbying by large agricultural firms or "agribusinesses" national and multinational which, as some commentators would say has stretched the vague definition of to the limit whilst trying to control the narrative.
+Definitions (or careful lack of definitions ) do not address the application of fertilisers, nutrient run off and the larger ecosystem of land and water.

 The word ‘regenerative‘ begs the question , what is wrong now?
 Simply put, the answer is, we are asking the land to work above its carrying capacity.
 To do this we add fertiliser, we supplement feed, we irrigate.
 All these degrades the land.

-Fonterra is responding to the global scene where dairy farming has deviated further from traditional farming than here where we are primarily pasture based.
-But even so our inputs are high.
-Estimates of nitrogen applied to New Zealand's farmland in fertiliser skyrocketed 62,000 tonnes in 1996 to 452,000 tones in 2019.
-A six times increase in a little over 2 decades
+Dairy farming in NZ has deviated from traditional farming depite being primarily pasture based.
+Our inputs are high, estimates of nitrogen applied to New Zealand's farmland in fertiliser skyrocketed 62,000 tonnes in 1996 to 452,000 tones in 2019.
+A six times increase in a little over 2 decades.
+Much fertiliser comes from mining rocks rich in phosphate or potash (potassium).

 An example of degradation from irrigation is in southern Mesopotamia in Biblical times.
 Intensive irrigation of the Fertile Crescent boosted crops but also salinisation which led to decreased crop yields longer term and collapse of those early city states.
 Irrigation remains a two edged sword in the Middle East today.